• Skip to primary navigation

 • If you are using dried beans, make sure they are soaked overnight.

-• Slow Cooker Teriyaki Chicken
+Slow Cooker Teriyaki Chicken

-• Slow Cooker Beef Stroganoff
+Slow Cooker Beef Stroganoff

-• Slow Cooker Jacket Potato
+Easy Slow Cooker Jacket Potatoes

-• Slow Cooker Mulled Wine
+Slow Cooker Mulled Wine

-If you’ve tried this or any other recipe on the blog then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried these slow cooker beans, let us know how you got on in the comments below.

-Tag us in your creations on Instagram @hungryhealthyhappy - we love sharing photos when people make our recipes.
-You can use the hashtag #hungryhealthyhappy too.
+Tag us in your creations on Instagram @hungryhealthyhappy - Use the hashtag #hungryhealthyhappy too.

 Recipe